NewTechInnovation/NewTechInnovation.github.io/_pages/about.md

 comments: true
 ---

-# Welcome to New Tech Innovation
+# Welcome to The ChadGPT

 ## About Me
 **My name is Shreyas**, and I am passionate about **data science**, **data governance**, and **technological innovation**.
 My journey into the world of technology deepened with the advent of **OpenAI's ChatGPT**, a groundbreaking tool in **natural language processing**.
 This experience fueled my passion for AI and inspired me to explore and share more about the ever-evolving tech landscape.